 March 2017 saw the announcement by the Bangalore International Airport Limited (BIAL) that the Kempegowda International Airport has been awarded the “Best Regional Airport in India and Central Asia” by SKYTRAX.
 The SKYTRAX World Airport Award is the largest passenger satisfaction assessment and the most prestigious among all the surveys measuring excellence and quality of airports.
 In just a short span, Bengaluru international airport has already become the busiest airport in South India and the third largest in the country.
 It caters to over 22 million passengers annually and is growing at 22.5% year-on-year.

 The airport is not the only thing that has happened to this growing suburb of Devanahalli - but everything else has certainly been fueled by it.
 The availability of large land parcels in this area has quite rapidly transformed the area around the airport into one of Bengaluru’s most vibrant micro-markets for living.
+Today, you can find several plots in Devanahalli by renowned developers for sale.
 Along with the airport, The Golden Quadrilateral Project also led to the upgradation of the NH-7 to Hyderabad.
 The area of Devanahalli has also seen the impact of the Aerotropolis phenomenon – the airport city.

 An aerotropolis is used to define a metropolis built around an airport.
 There are many great examples of airports stirring growth and development in adjoining areas such as Singapore’s Changi airport and Germany’s Frankfurt.
 BIAL also has ambitious plans to add more charm and business to the already popular city of Bengaluru.
 There are numerous studies that prove the positive impact of Aerotropolis, and the growth and development it brings to adjoining areas.